Spinners/Spin.Swift/README.md

 **AuthorizationSpin**: state = authorized/unauthorized

-Of course it this case, the Gear must be shared between Spins.
+Of course in this case, the Gear must be shared between the two Spins.
 You might have to make it a Singleton depending on your use case.

 # Demo applications